WriteCodeRAM/SeatGeekDashboard/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you added to improve the site's functionality!
-      - [x] Added a home menu which displays the each event on its own card for a more in depth look.
+ - [x] Added a home menu which displays each event on its own card for a more in depth look.
  - [x] Added reset filter functionality.

 ## Video Walkthrough